Suryansh1720001/Developer-Cheatsheet/CONTRIBUTING.md

 ```
 1) Star ⭐ the repo & follow the account @Suryansh1720001
-2) Read all the readme file and generate the issue
+2) Read the readme file and generate the issue
 3) After assign the issue, fork the repo
 4) Bring the repo in your local system
 5) Create a new branch
-6) Now change the code
+6) Now change the or add some new Cheatsheets.
 7) Commit and create a pull request
 ```
 🥳🥳 and yaay!!
 You make your PR successfully.<br>